Editor's note: This post has been updated in July 2025 for comprehensiveness.

 Check the following to locate the source of the water:

 1. Drain your air compressor using the drain at the unit's bottom.
 In many cases, this could be a manual valve.
-Adding a valve that is either float-driven or electric-driven on a timer eliminates a person to remember to drain it and be the first line of defense.
+Adding a valve that is either float-driven or electric-driven on a timer eliminates the need for a person to remember to drain it and be the first line of defense.
 This is particularly crucial during warm months when moisture accumulates more rapidly.
 Additionally, remember that high demand means more frequent draining is necessary.

 3. Monitor your plants' ambient air temperature and humidity levels.
 Sudden changes in temperature and humidity can lead to moisture-related issues.
 If you notice such changes in your plant, it is recommended to investigate other potential sources of moisture to determine the best course of action.

 4. Check your filtration devices are working properly.
 Properly functioning filters remove moisture from the compressed air, ensuring that the air is dry and free of contaminants that could damage the system.
 If the filter is clogged or damaged, it may be necessary to replace it.
-(Additionally, If these devices do not exist in your pneumatic system, that may be the source of your problem).
+(Additionally, if these devices do not exist in your pneumatic system, that may be the source of your problem.)

 5. Inspect your air pipes for the following:

-Check the temperature of your pipes.
+• Check the temperature of your pipes.
 Sometimes, the source of moisture occurs when hot air is suddenly forced through cool air pipes, causing condensation.

 • Check the pipe sizing is appropriate for the air flow.
 If the pipes are too small, compressed air will move more slowly through them, increasing the chances of moisture condensation.